Gavin Wang

 Undergraduate at JHU

-In the past, I searched for transit variability signatures using TESS under Dr. Espinoza’s mentorship.
-I was also an active member of the TESS Followup Observing Program in high school, where I helped discover and characterize exoplanets for the TESS mission.
+In the past, I searched for transit variability signatures using TESS under Dr. Espinoza’s mentorship, and recently completed a precise mass measurement of an evaporating hot Saturn with William Balmer.
+I was also an active member of the TESS Followup Observing Program in high school, where I helped discover and characterize a dozen exoplanets for the TESS mission.